At Thomas Hepburn Community Academy we take online safety very seriously.

 CEOP are a department under the National Crime Agency umbrella that look into cases of child exploitation and abuse.
 If you believe that your child or another child has been the victim of child exploitation then you can report your concerns to CEOP directly by click on the CEOP logo to complete a referral form.

-Bullying happens in schools and Thomas Hepburn Community Academy is no exception.
-However, we always take swift action whenever it is reported.
+Unfortunately, bullying can happen in any school.
+However, at Thomas Hepburn Community Academy, we always take swift action to deal with any alleged instances of bullying effectively, sensitively and appropriately.
 Cyber bullying can take place when a person is caused alarm, harassment and distress through malicious communications.
 The Department for Education has released guidance for parents on dealing with Cyber Bullying.
-If you have concerns about bullying or cyber bullying at Thomas Hepburn Community Academy, please contact your Childs Year Leader.
+If you have concerns about bullying or cyber bullying at Thomas Hepburn Community Academy, please contact the academy and ask to speak to a member of our safeguarding team.

-Research has shown an increasing trend in young children taking naked pictures of themelves and sharing them with other people.
-This is dangerous and illegal, once a picture appears on the internet there is no getting it back.
+Research has shown an increasing trend in young children taking naked or semi-naked pictures of themselves and sharing them with other people.
 At Thomas Hepburn Community Academy, students learn about the dangers of sexting and the consequences that it can have.
 With technology developing at a faster and faster rate, parents can easily fall behind how to keep their children safe.
-This website by the NSPCC provides details for parents on the dangers of sexting and how to approch this issue with your son or daugher.
+This website by the NSPCC provides details for parents on the dangers of sexting and how to approch this issue with your son or daughter.

 There are a number of support networks both locally and nationally which parents can contact for more information about Online Safety and Safeguarding as well as support for their own families.